On-Campus COVID-19 Testing

 Data about the on-campus testing program, including number of daily tests performed and positivity rates, are available online.

-Our on-campus testing sites administer innovative saliva-based tests, a process developed by the COVID-19 SHIELD: Target, Test, Tell team.
+Our on-campus testing sites administer a saliva-based test, a process developed by the COVID-19 SHIELD: Target, Test, Tell team.
 Unlike conventional nasal testing, saliva samples are collected non-invasively, without healthcare workers and with minimal use of PPE.

-The University of Illinois Urbana-Champaign is now performing its new rapid, saliva-based COVID-19 test on all students, faculty and staff.
-The university validated its laboratory-developed test under CLIA by successfully comparing its performance to an FDA Emergency Use Authorized test.
+The University of Illinois Urbana-Champaign is performing its new rapid, saliva-based COVID-19 test on all students, faculty and staff.

 Frequently Asked Questions

-If I am an undergraduate student, what should I do if I miss a testing day?
+If I am a student required to participate in the On-Campus Testing Program, what should I do if I miss a testing day?
 (Example: You forget to test.
-You went home for the weekend.)
+You were unable to test.
+You needed to be out of town for a period of time.)

 I live in Chicago/Indianapolis/St. Louis/Springfield, and I am coming to campus once per week for class.
 What am I supposed to do to be in compliance with the COVID-19 testing requirements?